CoreMedia/coremedia-social-hub/documentation/Configuration.md

 #### Media Mapping

 The _mediaMapping_ struct configures the content with media items that can be pushed to a social network.
-By default, the CoreMedia Blueprint document type model is configured where _CMMedia_ with it's data property contains a blob with asset data.
+By default, the CoreMedia Blueprint document type model is configured where _CMMedia_, with its data property, contains a blob with asset data.

-Check also the details connector configuration for details on how to configure image variants for message composing.
+Check also the details connector configuration for details on how to configure image variants for composing messages.

 ## Adapter Configurations

 A Social Media Hub adapter configuration can be put into the global or a site specific configuration folder.
 One or more adapter configurations can be put into one or more settings documents with any name.
-The following sections describes the structure of an adapter configuration and the samples for the existing adapters.
+The following sections describe the structure of an adapter configuration and the samples for the existing adapters.

 #### General Adapter Settings